 Please note that the content on this page is currently under review.
 Please contact us at 1-800-267-3390 should you have any questions concerning this topic.

 Nurses interact with the police in a number of different ways.
 They may be asked to respond to inquiries from police or provide a copy of a patient’s chart because they have assessed and treated patients who are alleged victims or suspected perpetrators of crimes.
-In some instances, a nurse’s own conduct or the conduct of her colleagues may be the subject of a police investigation.
+In some instances, a nurse’s own conduct or the conduct of their colleagues may be the subject of a police investigation.
 In addition, there are times when a nurse may, in the interest of the patient or others, consider initiating contact with police to report information about a particular patient.
 In these situations, nurses find themselves balancing their obligation to maintain patient confidentiality with their commitment to the public good.

 The criminal justice system is complex and its intersection with health care can lead to challenging legal, professional and ethical issues.
 Nurses should therefore understand their ongoing obligation of patient confidentiality, when they may disclose personal health information (PHI) to police, how much information to disclose, when they need to refer a police inquiry to higher authority and when it would be prudent to decline to respond to police inquiries.